 If you are lacking an oven or don't want to turn it on for whatever reason, then this alternative cooking method can ensure you get a full roast dinner at least reminiscent of Christmas.
 Likewise, if you want a healthier option or are only cooking for yourself, then the air fryer route might be the way to go.

 Cooking a whole meal this way did produce fewer dirty dishes than cooking in an oven, but I didn't find it sped up the process significantly.
 As my air fryer only has one drawer, I had to do each component one at a time, which was quite inefficient.

 Overall, some elements of my meal came out really well, and I would be lying if I said I didn't enjoy eating it.
 The air fryer was also a great vessel to heat up the leftovers without a mess.
-However, for my next roast, I would probably considering air frying the meat, but roasting the sides in the oven.
+However, for my next roast, I would probably consider air frying the meat but roasting the sides in the oven.